hanyangl5/hanyangl5.github.io/blogs/fresnel/fresnel.md

 # Fresnel

-- an conclusion of some resources of fresnel in rendering

----

-# Basics
+what is fresnel equation, and how it applies to real-time rendering

+## Fresnel Equation

-The interaction of light with a planar interface between two substance follows the Fresnal Equations.
-The surface is assumed to not have any irregulariies between 1 light wavelength and 100 wavelengths in size.
+The Fresnel equations describe the interaction of light with a planar interface between two substances.
+They assume no surface variations larger than 1-100 light wavelengths.

-ight incident on a flat surface split into reflected part and refrated part, we define the angle between surface normal and reflected light direction is $\theta_i$, the angle between surface normal and refracted light direction is $\theta_t$, the Index of Refraction(IOR) of two substance is $n_{i}$, $n_{t}$
+Light incident on a flat surface split into reflected part and refrated part, we define the angle between surface normal and reflected light direction is $\theta_i$, the angle between surface normal and refracted light direction is $\theta_t$, the Index of Refraction(IOR) of two substance is $n_{i}$, $n_{t}$
 (incident, transmitted).

 > the formula of IOR is  $n = \eta + ik$, for dieletric, kappa is zero, we use